-- 2.9 Arrangements are made to safeguard and promote the welfare of pupils by means that pay due regard to current statutory guidance; good behaviour is promoted; bullying is prevented so far as reasonably practicable; health and safety requirements are met, including those relating to fire safety; provision is made for first aid.
+- 2.9 In most respects arrangements are made to safeguard and promote the welfare of pupils by means that pay due regard to current statutory guidance; good behaviour is promoted; bullying is prevented so far as reasonably practicable; health and safety requirements are met, including those relating to fire safety; provision is made for first aid.
 Pupils are properly supervised; admission and attendance registers are maintained, as required, and there is a strategic approach to risk assessment.
 A disability access plan is in place. - 2.10 An appropriate induction process for pupils new to boarding is implemented, and suitable provision is made for boarders' medical and health care, their food and drink and for managing boarders' laundry and possessions.
 Boarders have suitable contact with friends and family and access to a programme of activities.
-Boarding staff are appropriately trained and deployed. - 2.11 The standards relating to welfare, health and safety [paragraphs 6-16], the requirement of Schedule 10 of the Equality Act 2010, the ban on corporal punishment under section 548 of the Education Act 1996, and NMS 2-4, 6-12, 15 and 16 are met.
+Boarding staff are appropriately trained and deployed. - 2.11 Recruitment checks on staff are not always carried out before staff commence employment at the school.
+This includes barred list checks; checks against the lists of those prohibited from teaching in schools and against the lists of those prohibited from management of schools; and receipt of satisfactory references.
+When criminal record checks have been delayed the school has not always ensured that an appropriate system of supervision is in place.